mockallthethings/photo-upload-example/README.md

 docker-compose up -d
 ```

-Wait a few seconds for everything to start up in the background (this could take up to one minute).
 Then visit the web page at `http://localhost:5000` in your browser.
+If you see
+a loading message, wait a few seconds and then refresh the page.
+It should not
+take more than one minute to load.

 # Cleaning Up